Embedded Security Isn't Easy

 Power Analysis for Program Flow

-Such an attack could be performed from the communications protocol.
-But many systems will add a random delay before returning the results.
-With power analysis we could see the unique signatures in the power trace, as in Figure 1.
+An attack like this could be performed from the communications protocol.
+However, many systems will add a random delay before returning the results.
+With power analysis, we could see the unique signatures in the power trace, as in Figure 1.

 Figure 1: A simple password check shows how many iterations through the loop we took by observing patterns in the power traces.

 These power measurement examples are taken with the ChipWhisperer project.
 A shunt resistor is

 inserted into the device power pin and a change in current causes a change in voltage across the resistor.

 The decoupling capacitors are removed in this example to provide a clean signal.
 This is shown in Figure 2.